Rosewood1985/ai-sports-edge/docs/privacy-policy.md

 ## Children's Privacy

-Our App is not directed to children under the age of 13, and we do not knowingly collect personal information from children under 13.
-If we learn that we have collected personal information from a child under 13, we will promptly delete that information.
+Our App is not directed to children under the age of 18, and we do not knowingly collect personal information from children under 18.
+If we learn that we have collected personal information from a child under 18, we will promptly delete that information.
+The age restriction is in place due to the nature of sports odds content provided in the App.

 ## International Data Transfers

 Your information may be transferred to, and maintained on, computers located outside of your state, province, country, or other governmental jurisdiction where the data protection laws may differ from those in your jurisdiction.
 If you are located outside the United States and choose to provide information to us, please note that we transfer the information to the United States and process it there.
+Our primary place of business is in Maryland, USA.

 ## Changes to This Privacy Policy